[(1) A company is exempt from the requirement to prepare individual accounts for a financial year if—

 (b) it has been dormant throughout the whole of that year, and

-(c) its parent undertaking is established under the law of an EEA State [any part of the United Kingdom].
+(c) its parent undertaking is established under the law of [any part of the United Kingdom].

 (2) Exemption is conditional upon compliance with all of the following conditions—